China women's national cricket team

-The Chinese women's cricket team is the team that represents China in international women's cricket matches.
+The China women's national cricket team represents China in international women's cricket matches.
+The team is organised by the Chinese Cricket Association and made its official international debut in 2007.

+History

-The first time Chinese women cricketers making their international debut was in September 2006 in a Sixes game against Scotland in Shanghai, losing by 59 runs.
+The Chinese women cricketers made their international debut in September 2006 in a Sixes game against Scotland in Shanghai, losing by 59 runs.
 However, the side was not recognised by the Chinese Cricket Association as the official team.